Contact & FAQ’s

 What sort of houses are you building?

-That houses should be organised in compounds of 8 homes with a community space between them which is available for community activities such as washing or football.
+The first 60 homes have been organised in compounds of 8 homes with a community space between them which is available for community activities such as washing or football.

 We are using bricks made of compressed soil and 10% cement – a bit like lego blocks.
 Amazingly, God provided our village to be built on the perfect soil for Brick Making.
 Our factory has already produced over 500,000 blocks for use and for sale.